 Road number 537 goes directly under the High Tatras.
 This road is very similar to the D1 highway I wrote about earlier.

 So if you prefer a more adrenaline-fueled motorcycle ride full of curves, this road is perfect for you.
 The reward on this trip will be beautiful views of the peaks of the High Tatras from the maximum proximity.

-Interesting fact: The road under the High Tatras is known as the Road of the Freedom with start at Podbanské village and end at the Polish border in Lysá Poľana village.
+Interesting fact: The road under the High Tatras is known as the Road of the Freedom with starts at Podbanské village and ends at the Polish border in Lysá Poľana village.